Called to be a people after God's own heart

 Hello friends!

-The world today is troubled.
-People of faith in America are divided squarely across partisan lines and somehow, it seems, the medium has overtaken the message.
+People of faith in America are divided squarely across partisan lines; the medium has overtaken the message; and somehow political affiliations have become lines of exclusion and divisiveness in the name of religion.

-No matter which side of the political debates we may find ourselves on in these uncertain times, the Biblical principles of truth, justice, mercy and unconditional love remain steadfast and time-tested levers of unity and hope for a troubled world.
+There is yet hope: The Biblical principles of truth, justice, mercy and unconditional love remain steadfast and timeless levers of unity and hope for a troubled world.

 This is a safe space to explore Biblical truth from within the broader context of spirituality and to encounter God’s love with a fresh lens for the times.